MOSEK/mosek.rust/doc/source/api.rst

     pub fn put_obj_sense ( &self,sense : i32 )

 ``sense``

-    The objective sense of the task.
-The values :ref:`fusion_objectiveSenseMaximize`  and :ref:`fusion_objectiveSenseMinimize`  means that the problem is maximized or minimized respectively.
+    The objective sense of the task

 Sets the objective sense.